Huntsman’s Copse

 Those that were selected by the Old Iron King commanded those who hunt the Undead, but that memory is already long gone.

-When we enter their boss room, we discover that they have amassed a huge amount of bones from hunters and hunted alike in the facility they have converted to a palace — the kings crafting from some thrones to sit upon until our arrival.
-And because felling any of the three results in the reanimation of a fair number of skeletons, they may have learned how to perform necromancy themselves.
-That said, the fact that their dying bodies radiate a red power that later explodes into pieces that rain down all around the chamber may instead mean that their souls are animating these skeletons.
-The hordes still being considered to be part of the boss’ health pool lends credence to this idea.
-Dying grudges reanimating the dead as a form of curse aren’t unprecedented, and the Dark power imbued in their weapons and equipment may play a role in their postmortem mass reanimation.
-It is unclear if these kings of bone also command the executioners and necromancers at Undead Purgatory, but we can at least conclude that their kingdom is a major “faction” in the chaotic mess of this forest.
+When we enter their boss room, we discover that they have amassed a huge amount of bones from hunters and hunted alike in the facility they have converted to a palace — the kings even craft thrones to sit upon from the femurs.
+Felling each results in the reanimation of a fair number of skeletons, so they have learned how to perform necromancy.
+Granted, their dying bodies first radiate a red power that soon explodes into pieces which rain down all around the chamber, suggesting that it is their souls animating these skeletons; the hordes counting toward the boss’ HP lends further credence to this idea.
+In that case, it might be more dying grudges in a form of curse, the Dark power imbued into their weapons and equipment possibly playing a role.
+Regardless, they are clearly looking to build up a mighty kingdom of their own, necromancers under them warring with the thieves in the vale outside the palace to add to this empire of death’s foundations.